HobnobMancer/pyrewton/README.md

 **IOError**\
 This error will occur if there is a network issue when using Entrez to call to NCBI.
-The script will automatically retry the call.
+The script will automatically retry the call the set maximum number of times.

-If a network error occurs during the retrieval of a scientific name or taxonomy ID the program will terminate, to avoid errors occuring during downstream processing that will cause the program to automatically terminate.

-If a network error occurs during the retrievel of the accession numbers, the program will exit the process of the retrieval of the accession numbers and start processing the retrieval of the taxonomy ID in the dataframe.
-This is so a second attempt to retrieve the accession numbers can be performed by reinvoking the script, only for the species for which the retrieval previously failed, thus reducing demand on the NCBI database.
+If the maximum number of retries is met before connecting to NCBI without encountering a network error, 'NA' is returned and stored in the dataframe.

 **FileNotFoundError**\
 This error will occur is the incorrect path is provided as the